Bacterial Pneumonia Treatment Specialist in Hallandale Beach, FL

 Pneumonia can cause serious permanent lung issues if left untreated for too long.
 As well, pneumonia symptoms in young children or adults older than 65 are also a cause for concern, it is highly recommended you seek out immediate medical assistance, especially if you are experiencing chest pain or having difficulties breathing.

-For more information, visit us at Dr. Luis Mesa, MD, or to make an appointment with us, we welcome you to call us or make an appointment on our website.
-We serve patients from Aventura FL, Surfside FL, Golden Glades FL, Andover FL, Miramar FL, Hollywood FL, West Park FL, and Miami Gardens FL.
+For more information, visit us at Dr. Luis J. Mesa, MD, or to make an appointment with us, we welcome you to call us or make an appointment on our website.
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.

 Additional Services You May Need